-Section 2.07 Illegality, Failure to Determine LIBOR, Etc. Notwithstanding the provisions of Section 2.06 to the contrary, if subsequent to the Closing Date, the introduction of or any change in any (whether or not having the force of law) or the interpretation or application thereof makes it unlawful for any to continue to hold the Certificates if the is determined with respect to the LIBOR, Certificates at another branch or office without, in opinion, materially and adversely affecting it or its ownership of such Certificates, in its reasonable discretion, the Administrative Agent shall give written notice to the and the right of the to have the Yield based on the LIBOR shall be suspended until the Administrative Agent shall notify the Trustee and the Purchasers that the circumstances causing such suspension no longer exist, and during such period of suspension Certificate shall automatically be converted to a Yield based on the Base Rate .
+Section 2.07 Illegality, Failure to Determine LIBOR, Etc. Notwithstanding the provisions of Section 2.06 to the contrary, if (a) subsequent to the Closing Date, the introduction of or any change in any United States or foreign law, treaty, or directive Applicable Law (whether or not having the force of law) or the interpretation or application thereof makes it unlawful for any Purchaser Class A Certificateholder to continue to hold the Class A Certificates if the Applicable Rate Yield Factor is determined with respect to the LIBOR, then, unless such Purchaser is able to hold such (b) the Administrative Agent is unable to determine the LIBOR, or (c) the Majority Eligible Holders of the Class A Certificates shall, at least one Business Day before the date of any requested purchase, notify the Administrative Agent that LIBOR will not adequately reflect the cost to such Class A Certificateholders of purchasing such Class A Certificates, then, unless such affected Class A Certificateholders are able to hold such Class A Certificates at another branch or office without, in such Purchaser's each such Class A Certificateholder's opinion, materially and adversely affecting it or its ownership of such Class A Certificates, in its reasonable discretion, the Applicable Rate on such Purchaser's Certificates then outstanding shall be converted automatically to the Base Rate on the last day of the applicable Interest Period therefor or within such earlier period as may be required by any such Applicable Law.
+Additionally, if the Administrative Agent is unable to determine the LIBOR, then the Administrative Agent shall give written notice to the Trustee stating the reason for such inability Trust and the Servicer and the right of the Trustee Trust to have the Yield Amount be determined with respect to an Applicable Rate Factor based on the LIBOR shall be suspended until the Administrative Agent shall notify the Trustee, the Servicer and the Purchasers that the circumstances causing such suspension no longer exist, and during such period of suspension each the Yield Factor on each affected Class A Certificate then outstanding shall automatically be converted to a Yield Amount determined at an Applicable Rate Factor based on the Base Rate on the last day of the applicable Interest Period therefor or within such earlier period as may be required by any such Applicable Law.

 Section 2.08 Payment .

 (a) Time and Place of Payment.
-Unless expressly provided otherwise in a Transaction Document, all amounts payable to the Purchasers, the Administrative Agent, or the Trust under the Transaction Documents shall be paid in U.S. Dollars in immediately available funds by 11:00 a.m. on the date when due, unless any such due date is not a Business Day (in which case, payment shall be due and payable on the next Business Day) at the applicable party's address for payment set forth in Schedule I to this Participation Agreement, or at such other address or to such other Person in the United States of America or in such other manner as the Administrative Agent may from time to time designate by written instructions.
+Unless expressly provided otherwise in a Transaction Document, all amounts payable to the Purchasers, the Administrative Agent, or the Trust under the Transaction Documents shall be paid in U.S. Dollars in immediately available funds by 11:00 a.m. on the date when due, unless any such due date is not a LIBO LIBOR Business Day (in which case, payment shall be due and payable on the next LIBO LIBOR Business Day) at the applicable party's address for payment set forth in Schedule I to this Participation Agreement, or at such other address or to such other Person in the United States of America or in such other manner as the Administrative Agent may from time to time designate by written instructions.